 (burger patties).
-They also have delicious take-away items such as vegan cookies and natural, environmentally-friendly cosmetic products are on sale in the shop.
+They also have delicious take-away items such as vegan cookies.
+Natural, environmentally-friendly cosmetic products are also on sale in the shop.
 The café has a picturesque terrace surrounded by plants and greenery, allowing you to forget for a moment that you’re in the middle of one of Japan’s busiest cities.

 , overlooks the hotel’s lush garden.
 With the thick greenery and pond in view, it is easy to imagine that you’re eating at an elegant restaurant in the countryside.
-While it is not specifically a vegetarian restaurant, Amadeus offers a “Nature Cuisine” section, which features organic food and vegetarian dining options.
+While it is not specifically a vegetarian restaurant, Amadeus offers a ‘Nature Cuisine’, which features organic food and vegetarian dining options.

 Vegetable Curry – Camp (野菜を食べるカレーcamp)

-Yukicharyo by Solviva (有機茶寮 by Solviva)
+Solviva (有機茶寮 by ソルビバ)

 , a shopping complex in one of the busiest areas of Osaka, but that doesn’t stop it from having a comfortable and relaxing setting.
-Decorated with a nature in mind, Yukicharyo by Solviva looks like a Western coffee shop but serves Japanese food such as onigiri
+Decorated with nature in mind, Yukicharyo by Solviva looks like a Western coffee shop but serves Japanese food such as onigiri

-Although there isn’t a strong vegetarian tradition in Japan, kaiseki, a cuisine that originated in Kyoto, places heavy emphasis on vegetables.
+Although there isn’t a strong vegetarian tradition in Japan, kaiseki, a cuisine that originated in Kyoto, places a heavy emphasis on vegetables.
 Hakkakuan is a kaiseki restaurant that uses tofu, another Kyoto specialty, in its food.
 However, as it is not a vegetarian restaurant, some meat dishes may also be available so watch out for those if you are ordering from the set menu.
 The restaurant is located on the 16th floor of the Osaka Station City South Gate Building, so you can enjoy the view of Osaka’s bustling downtown while you indulge in Japanese fine dining.

 Vege Batake Cafe Komachi (ベジ畑カフェ小町)

 Park.
-Everything from the decor to the presentation of the food has a serene theme, fitting in with the restaurant’s healthy fare.
-Vege Batake Cafe Komachi serves simple, organic food in a fusion of European and Japanese styles, so salad and pasta are on the menu along with curry rice.
-The cafe has both vegetarian and non-vegetarian options.
+Everything from the décor to the presentation of the food has a serene theme, fitting in with the restaurant’s healthy fare.
+Vege Batake Cafe Komachi serves simple, organic food in a fusion of European and Japanese styles, so salad and pasta are on the menu along with curry and rice.
+The café has both vegetarian and non-vegetarian options.